smirarab/sepp/README.TIPP.md

 Taxonomic identification:
 + Input: A query sequence *q*
-+ Output: The taxonomic lineage of *q*.
++ Output: The taxonomic lineage of *q*

 Abundance profiling:
 + Input: A set *Q* of query sequences
 + Output: An abundance profile estimated on *Q*

-TIPP is a modification of SEPP for classifying query sequences using phylogenetic placement.
-TIPP inserts the query sequences into a taxonomic tree and uses the insertion location to identify the reads.
+TIPP is a modification of SEPP for classifying query sequences (i.e. reads) using phylogenetic placement.
+TIPP inserts each read into a taxonomic tree and uses the insertion location to identify the taxonomic lineage of the read.
 The novel idea behind TIPP is that rather than using the single best alignment and placement for taxonomic identification, we use a collection of alignments and placements and consider statistical support for each alignment and placement.
 Our study shows that TIPP provides improved classification accuracy on novel sequences and on sequences with evolutionarily divergent datasets.
 TIPP can also be used for abundance estimation by computing an abundance profile on the reads binned to marker genes in a reference dataset.
-TIPP2 provides an updated version of this reference data set with 40 marker genes (as described [here](https://github.com/shahnidhi/TIPP_reference_package) and modifies how query sequences (i.e. reads) are mapped to marker genes.
+TIPP2 provides an new reference dataset with 40 marker genes, assembled from the NCBI RefSeq database (learn more [here](https://github.com/shahnidhi/TIPP_reference_package)).
+In addition, TIPP2 updates how query sequences (i.e. reads) are mapped to marker genes.
 This repository corresponds to TIPP2, and henceforth we use the terms TIPP and TIPP2 interchangeably.

 Developers of TIPP: Nam Nguyen, Siavash Mirarab, Nidhi Shah, Erin Molloy, and Tandy Warnow.

 ### Publications:
 Nguyen, Nam, Siavash Mirarab, Bo Liu, Mihai Pop, and Tandy Warnow, "TIPP: Taxonomic identification and phylogenetic profiling," *Bioinformatics*, 2014. [doi:10.1093/bioinformatics/btu721](http://bioinformatics.oxfordjournals.org/content/30/24/3548.full.pdf).

-Shah, Nidhi, Erin K. Molloy, Mihai Pop, and Tandy Warnow, "TIPP2: metagenomic taxonomic profiling using phylogenetic markers," *Bioinformatics*, 2020. [https://doi.org/10.1093/bioinformatics/btab023](https://doi.org/10.1093/bioinformatics/btab023)
+Shah, Nidhi, Erin K. Molloy, Mihai Pop, and Tandy Warnow, "TIPP2: metagenomic taxonomic profiling using phylogenetic markers," *Bioinformatics*, 2020. [doi:10.1093/bioinformatics/btab023](https://doi.org/10.1093/bioinformatics/btab023)

 ### Note and Acknowledgment:
 - TIPP bundles the following two programs into its distribution: